Dhovemi of the Maldives: The Conversion of Maldives to Islam

 The conversion of Dhovemi, and later the whole Maldivian Kingdom to Islam was accredited by Ibn Batuta, after visiting the Kingdom and staying there for some time, to Abu al-Barakat Yusuf al-Barbari from Morocco.

 Later sources claim that a Persian from the Tabriz, called Yusuf Tabrizi was responsible for the conversion of the Maldivian Kingdom to Islam in the year 1153.
 The newly converted king became the first sultan of the Maldives.
 The governance of the country is said to have been carried out by the king as advised by Yusuf Tabrizi.
 King Dhovemi sent emissaries to the different atolls to convert all the inhabitants of the Maldives without any exception to the Muslim faith.
 The king himself sailed to the island of Nilandhoo in North Nilande Atoll and converted the inhabitants there to Islam.
 He is also said to have built a mosque there.
 The conversion of the whole country is said to have taken place on the 2nd day of Rabi'-ul-Akhir 548 AH (1153 AD) on the 17th year of Al-Muqtafi, the Caliph of Baghdad, and since then the Maldives has been a predominantly Islamic country.
 By the order of the king as his brother Siri Kalo, the first Friday mosque of Malé was built by Al-Wazir Shanivirazaa.
 The Dharumavantha Miskyii—the oldest mosque in Malé—is said to have been built by King Dhovemi.

 Sultan Dhovemi was the first to enforce Islamic law in the Maldives.
 According to legend, all traces of idolatry were razed during this period of major transformation of the Maldives and mosques were built on many of the inhabited islands.

-The sultan is said to have been just, impartial, pious and was beloved by his subjects for his wisdom, kindliness, and generosity.